Looking for a safe and ethical place to stash your cash? Strict about veganism? Try vegan investment funds!

 By Chere Di Boscio

 It’s a sad fact that what’s commonly known as ‘sin stocks’ actually pay well.
-That’s to say that if you invest your cash into arms and weapons, oil, coal, gambling or alcohol, you’re not likely to lose money, since war, crime, energy needs and vice seem to be globally prevalent.
-The worst part is – you may not even be deliberately investing in such immoral firms: the bank that holds your savings is very likely to be doing it for you.
+That’s to say that if you invest your cash into arms and weapons, oil, coal, gambling or alcohol, you’re not likely to lose money.
+Mainly because war, crime, energy needs and vice seem to be globally prevalent.
+The worst part is – you may not even be deliberately investing in such immoral firms.
+The bank that holds your savings is very likely to be doing it for you.

 But…what if we all stopped supporting those banks and companies?
 What if we pulled out our money and put it somewhere that truly reflects our values?

-I’ve discovered vegan funds can do just that.
+I’ve discovered vegan investment firms can do just that.
 They believe in doing good – and getting rich whilst doing it.

 For example, VeganLaunch focuses on matching vegan venture capital firms, vegan angel investors and newbie investors with vegan companies that have gone through a vigorous analysis process.

 It sets strict standards for food companies that are open to investment – they must, of course, be plant-based, and non-GMO (genetically modified).
 The same goes for fashion companies – they must use ethically sourced labour, and non-toxic, vegan fabrics to qualify for investment.

 After meeting ethical standards, vegan companies then go through a thorough analysis of their financial health, business models, growth projections and other specific methods of evaluating the overall projected profitability of the company – after all, it’s as important for vegan investors as it is for anyone else to get the highest return on their investment.
 But VeganLaunch is on a mission, too: it wants to prove that the most ethical companies can, in fact, also be the most profitable ones in the long run.